nanasysim/assignment-1/README.md

 ![doctl-version](assets/doctl-version.png)

-Now that you have doctl installed, you can proceed to set up your DigitalOcean account.
+Now that you have doctl installed, you can proceed to set up your API token to connect it with your DigitalOcean account.

 ## 2. Create an API Token in DigitalOcean
-Before you can use doctl to manage your DigitalOcean resources, you need to create an API token in DigitalOcean.
+Before you can use `doctl` to manage your DigitalOcean resources, you need to create an API token in DigitalOcean.
 This token will allow you to authenticate your doctl commands with DigitalOcean.

 ### What is an API Token?
 * Unique identifier used to authenticate a user, developer, or application when interacting with an API